Ah, Ah, Ah… Spoilers

 The Zygons were a welcome return for those who have been watching very long-term and for those familiar with Tennant’s final few episodes will have delighted in seeing Elizabeth I on screen.
 We were promised Daleks but these were surprisingly absent, existing in only a handful of clips in flashback form and of course that Dalek that they accidentally bring out of the 3D painting with them.

 We never got a sense of the true atrocity of the Time War.
 The only part we did see was the Daleks bombing Gallifrey back into the Stone Age.
 What had the Timelords done during that war that was so wrong?
 What atrocities were they responsible for?
 Was there also a similar Timelord fleet carpet bombing Skaro?
 I never got a sense of atrocity beyond a few cowering children and this made the war feel a little impotent.
 Good battle scenes and wars with a sense of dread are vital for transmitting the correct level of horror and instilling a sense of dread in the viewer.
-The perfect example of this is the Narn-Centauri war from season 2 of Babylon 5 which was far more effective and with a fraction of the budget.
+The perfect example of this is the Narn-Centauri war from season 2 of Babylon 5.

 Before the episode aired, I wanted Hurt to be a haunted figure, a dark and moody man and I wanted him to be an unknown quantity (say, like Avon from Blakes 7) who you perhaps couldn’t quite trust but had to.
 I’m glad now that that wasn’t the case; I’m glad that he really was a Doctor.
 The only tragedy then is that he would never remember that he did not actually destroy the Timelords though mass genocide of the Daleks was a small price to pay for this of course!
 He was also far more humorous: “what are you going to do, assemble a wardrobe at them?” and practical than expected.
 In short, he really was more like our Doctors than the imposing and burdened figure that he appeared to be in The Name of the Doctor.